jia-xinyu/jia-xinyu.github.io/_projects/11_project.md

 category: robot
 ---

 For preliminary algorithm verification, we developed a pendulum platform in 2022.
 It has only one actuated joint equipped a (brushless DC electric) **BLDC motor** (GYEMS L5010) and a **50:1 harmonic reducer**.
-The electronics is same as in the [robotic manipulator](https://jia-xinyu.github.io/projects/8_project/).
+The point mass at the tip weighs 0.565kg (overall 0.74kg).

 Project members:
 * Mechanics: [Terry Cavan Chan](https://cde.nus.edu.sg/bme/bioroboticslab/author/terry-cavan-chan/), <u>Xinyu Jia</u>.